adrienshen/simple-resume/RESUME.md

 2016:
 Tuned down my crazy startup ideas a little and decided to apply for crazy startups instead.
 Was able to get some (free)lance work for some early stage startups, SushiVid, LizardApps.
 Worked on contract for a transportation startup (CatchThatBus) for several contracts building their CMS system, CRM-payments system, inventory, and analytics systems.
-Viren the CEO is an awesome guy, but I turn down the full time offer.
+Viren the CEO is an awesome guy.

 Now: